Introducing // Orchid Collective

 Ahead of their Offset Festival stage in Dublin last week, I caught up with alt-folk-rock quartet, Orchid Collective (consisting of David O’Shea, Shea Tohill, Brian Rooney and Hugh O’Neill), to gain an insight into their band, their thoughts on what it means to be original in music today and how Dublin is one of the greatest cities on earth.

-So when I discovered I was missing out on Orchid Collective’s gig I was pretty mad, you only have to have to listen to their gradual, textured single: ‘Lay As Stone’, to feel these are very much a live band.
-Their guitaring hooked me from the start, convincing me these were a band to keep tabs on.
+So when I discovered I was missing out on Orchid Collective’s gig, you can imagine, you only have to have to listen to their gradual, textured single: ‘Lay As Stone’ with it’s immediately hooking guitar lines to feel these are ones to watch.

 Would you mind talking me through the band’s origins – did you all meet at Dublin’s music college (BIMM)?